student43120/Py_Test/README.md

 sudo pip3 install PyQt5"

 #In Linux environment you can use also terminal instead using console !
-#HOW TO OPEN A APP ?
+#HOW TO OPEN THE APP ?
 JUST DOUBLE CLICK ON APP IMAGE